Over the years these little beauties have raised some eyebrows. Below are the responses I currently have to these

 – What is the purpose of these sculptures?

 1) First and foremost, these are pieces of art, and tools for women to ‘connect’ to and understand the dynamic nature of their uterus.

 2) Secondly, to show a standard nulliparious adult womb at midcycle (‘ovulation’ sculpture), and also show some colors of menstrual blood, as well as an upper range of womb change possible towards the beginning of the menstrual cycle (‘mensing’ sculpture).
 And to show a presentation of a menopausal womb 5 years beyond menstrual cessation, demonstrating yet more tissue changes in the life of the womb.

 – Why are womb weight/size changes important to understand?

-Because *where* the uterus is positioned in your pelvis will impact your health, especially when it’s bigger and heavier.
+Because *where* the uterus is positioned in your pelvis will impact your wellbeing, especially when it’s bigger and heavier.
 For more information on this, please research the work of Dr. Rosita Arvigo, DN, and maya abdominal massage.

-– I read about these sculptures and a social media buzz they created.
+– I read about these sculptures.
 Is it that the womb increases in weight, and not size?

 My understanding is that the womb actually does increase both.
 This is proven both scientifically and through the test of time in traditional folk healing lineages for women.